 This policy requires some sort of reporting per borrower, so borrowers aren’t simply moving from store to store, paying off previous loans with new loans.
 Many lenders already report to commercial databases regarding borrower history, but these CFPB proposals would require such due diligence.

-Our family members and neighbors typically take payday loans because of an unexpected financial need – a health problem, a car accident, or a family issue – and yet payday loans don’t often provide the financial fix they promise.
+Payday loans don’t provide the financial fix they promise.
 Rather, the data shows that the average payday loan costs twice the amount originally loaned.
 Under the status quo the payday industry turns something bad into something ugly.

 Life oscillates between good events and bad events, success and failure, joy and lament.
 A just society prevents bad events, failures, and laments from becoming ugly cycles of pain and suffering.